meetorion/ai-commit.nvim/README.md

 2. Run `:AICommitImpact` to see potential impact analysis
 3. Review the detailed report showing affected areas and recommendations

+### Commit Splitting
+1. Stage a large set of changes using `git add`
+2. Run `:AICommitSplit` for interactive splitting with smart grouping suggestions
+3. Or run `:AICommitQuickSplit` for automatic splitting by file type
+4. Review and customize the suggested groupings
+5. The plugin will create multiple focused commits automatically

 ## Commands

 ### Commit Generation